Zeesky-code/TurkishText_Indexer/README.md

 # TurkishText_Indexer

 This project is created for educational purposes as part of my Information Retrieval course.
-The primary goal is to implement an indexing engine in Java and utilize it to process a Turkish poems by NAZIM HIKMET.
+The primary goal is to implement an indexing engine in Java and utilize it to process Turkish poems by NAZIM HIKMET.

 ## Objective
 The objective of this project is to learn and implement the fundamental concepts of information retrieval, including text preprocessing, indexing, and potentially search functionalities.

 ## Features
 - Web scraping to retrieve a Turkish poem from a specific URL.
-- Text preprocessing techniques such as tokenization, lowercasing.
+- Text preprocessing techniques such as tokenization, and lowercasing.
 - Calculation of cosine similarity of different poems
 - (Planned) Search functionalities to retrieve information based on user queries.